tsnowak/usync/README.md

 ## Linux and WSL from Source

-If you're a hipster and want to install from `unison-2.40` from source on Linux~~/WSL~~ and not WSL, just follow the Mac OSX instructions except `sudo apt-get install ocaml`.
+If you're a hipster and want to install from `unison-2.40` from source on Linux/WSL, just follow the Mac OSX instructions except `sudo apt-get install ocaml` instead of `brew install ocaml`.

-If you want to install `ocaml` from source, or if you want to figure out why unison is failing to build on WSL more power to you, but you're on your own from here on out buckaroo.
+If you want to install `ocaml` from source more power to you, but you're on your own from here on out buckaroo...

 # PRF Files